OpenGlobalMind/rel8-wiki/Where Is Rel8.md

 	- Mitigate (neutralize?) the very effective misinformation campaigns afoot
 	- Help us face current crises and aim higher

-### Level Up Media

-- Today's Internet/Web are stuck in MSM-land (mainstream media metaphors)
-	- Early movies filmed theater
-	- Then filmmakers innovated, inventing the language of cinema (pan, zoom, jump cut, montage)
-	- The Web now emulates magazine articles, radio shows, TV and movies.
-Old media.
-- We're at a moment where we can level up, transforming media
-- Leveling up media will help us [[Save Civilization]] together
-- The Copyright Industries will fight this

 ## What This Sector Needs Now